Tebsickle/Portfolio/README.md

 # Sam Smithers - Portfolio

 ### About Me
-I’m an NC State student passionate about hardware and game development.
+I am a North Carolina State student passionate about hardware and game development.
 I enjoy prototyping and exploring how software and hardware can come together to bring ideas to life.

 ### Skills